Updated: Apr 8

 While Mary walked the fine line between ‘interfering’ and ‘not interfering’ in the story of Christ and the Cross.
-Peter the right hand man of the Christ and the rock on which Christ will build his church, was busy denying him.
-On three different accounts before all he would lead as a shepherd, he denied knowing the head of church.
+Peter the right-hand man of Christ and the rock on which Christ will build his church, was busy denying him.
+On three different accounts before all he would lead like a shepherd, he denied knowing the head of the church.

 The cowardice of Peter highlights the necessity of Christ’s death on the cross rather than undermining it.
 Without his death on the cross, the best of man cannot serve the purpose of God.
 The best of the rubble from our broken world cannot rebuild our fallen world.

 Grace is our destiny.
 Grace is our hope.
 Grace is what makes us stand before God with no sense of inferiority.
 Grace is what wipes us clean as brand new slates, ready for the master's imprint.
 Grace is what makes us good for God.
 Grace is God’s Riches towards us At Christ’s Expense.